cloudbees/cloudbees-examples/README.md

 ## Managing asset links
 * When providing a link in product documentation to a repo asset, consider using the raw link where appropriate.
 This gives the reader a cut/paste-ready version of the asset.
 * Choose prudent filenames to minimize future renames.
 Simply moving a file to a new name breaks exiting links out in the wild.
 It is recommended to leverage symbolic links to effect "redirects".
-The following shows how to rename `origfile.yaml` and then create a symbol link to this original name.
+The following shows how to rename `origfile.yaml` and then create a hard link to this original name.
 As a result, links to the old name will automatically "redirect" to the new name.

   ```shell
   // move old file to new name